23 March 1808

 12 Mary Lee was one of John Dunkin’s most recent granddaughters and greatniece of Mary Hays; she was the child of Anne Dunkin and John Lee, who were married on 17 October 1805.

-13 His grandchildren from the marriage of Joanna Dunkin and Nathaniel Palmer, living at that time in Aldermanbury.
+13 Apparently a reference to children from the marriage of Joanna Dunkin and Nathaniel Palmer, living at that time in Aldermanbury; however, none were included in Nathaniel's will, so we can assume none of them survived into adulthood.

 14 Most likely Elizabeth Lanfear, living only a short distance away from Hays in Islington, who had two young boys of her own by this date.